 Bezos squeezed the little guy to sell consumers what they wanted.
 And now anyone can own basically any thing published.
 And, without a formal education or dedicated self-study, everyone thinks they know things they don’t.
 Everyone is an authority.
 Information is cheap and so are opinions.

 This isn’t my theory.
 At least not about the democratization of information.
 That’s James Burke.
 But I’ve yet to hear him comment on Jeff Bezos or Mark Zuckerberg by name.
-Only on the age of mediocrity that would arise when people who have no business owning opinions they can’t ground in truth and logic.
+He has commented the age of mediocrity that would arise when people who have no business owning opinions they can’t ground in truth and logic.
 Jeff and Mark make money because people have settled for mediocrity.

 James Burke’s solution to this giant mess we’re in?
 Contextualized education.
 Show how things are interrelated.
 Establish an interdisciplinary network with strings to follow to understand how one thing led to another, even when the links are not obvious.
 At its basis is critical thinking.
 And critical thought is at a huge premium right now.
 It’s the compass to guide us through the inundation of facts and data.